couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

 String keyspace
 String namespace
-JsonArray indexKey //or equivalent Json representation String condition //empty string if the index has no WHERE clause
+JsonArray indexKey //or equivalent Json representation String condition // this is the WHERE clause. empty string if the index has no WHERE clause.
 ```

 ## Creating Indexes